Updated 4 months ago

 Flow to Automate User Onboarding with approval.

 Make use of this blog as a kick-start to accomplish your tasks with this fast and secured automation platform.
 As it has a deeper explanation of how each action works, you can automate user onboarding in your organization, even if you are new to Power Automate.
-Additionally, you can create automated M365 user onboarding using lifecycle workflows, which is also a user-friendly, codeless solution.
+You can also use Power Automate for automating other tasks like sending M365 password expiry notifications.

 We genuinely value your thoughts and values, so please don’t hesitate to share your approach to automate user onboarding and other M365 tasks in your organization in the comment section below.